hhvm/user-documentation/guides/hhvm/03-advanced-usage/02-repo-authoritative.md

 ### Entry point file must exist

-There are two alternative solutions:
+There are three alternative solutions:
+- `touch` the file (the content is irrelevant in repo-authoritative mode)
 - include the file in the static file cache (not usable in CLI mode).
 - use the `hhvm.server.allowed_files[]=` option to whitelist it